 To ensure that employees are aware of what is expected of them, and to promote efficiency and responsibility, employees will be accountable to only one supervisor at any given time.
 Within each established chain-of-command, the appropriate supervisor is responsible and accountable for the performance of employees under his/her control.
 There may be occasions that arise, however, requiring a supervisor to issue an order to an employee outside the supervisor's immediate responsibility.
 Nothing in this section of this General Order will prevent this.
-The organizational structure, with formal lines of authority, is covered in General Order 2.01 and in the Organizational Chart.
+The organizational structure, with formal lines of authority, is depicted in the Organizational Chart.